mathwallet/nft_docs/docs/en/nft_collector_guide/How to sell an NFT.md

 ![](/nft_docs/images/67B5717BA623C489B1875E5C77E30136.png)

-Send and receive NFTSend NFT:
+Send and receive NFT

+Send NFT:

 Take the NFT of MATH Wallet as an example, click on the MATH Wallet category-NFT Collection-Send-Enter the recipient ETH address